brimoran/Linux-on-ASUS-C101PA/README.md

 ### Pandoc

 A command line tool to convert between document types.
 The version available in Debian stretch is unfortunately very old.
-As the C101 is an ARM chromebook we would need to compile the newer version which requires a (1GB +) Haskell install.
-We might actually have space to do this... but in the meantime we'll make do with the older version:
+As the C101PA is an ARM Chromebook we would need to compile the newer version which requires a (1GB +) Haskell install.
+We might actually have space to do this...
+I'll probably try it later, but in the meantime we'll make do with the older version:

 ```sudo apt-get install pandoc```